Spider-Man: Far From Home: Critical response

+In a 3 out of 5 review, Tara Brady of The Irish Times said, "At its best and funniest, Jon Watt's second Spider-Man film plays like Sweet Valley High with a powered guest star.
+But as a Marvel film, it's a little flat and low-key."
 Writing for IndieWire, David Ehrlich gave the film a grade of "C" and, despite complimenting the cast, called the film an "unadventurous bit of superhero housekeeping that only exists to clean up the mess that Avengers: Endgame left behind".
 He criticized the character development of Spider-Man, feeling that he does not change throughout the film beyond becoming more confident.
 He described the action as "plastic", and felt that the film did not give enough attention to its teen elements.
 Ehrlich said it might be enough to satisfy fans but called it a "failure when compared to the remarkable artistry of Into the Spider-Verse or the raw pathos of Sam Raimi's Spider-Man 2 (2004)".
 John Anderson of The Wall Street Journal praised Holland and Zendaya's performances, but described the film as "a visually incoherent, effects-heavy superhero movie", and called the dialogue "dire".